ECbball333/Python-Crash-Course-Project/README.md

 This repository tracks my progress through the first 17 chapters of *Python Crash Course* by Eric Matthes.
 Each chapter introduces foundational Python concepts, and I’ve included my working code, solutions, and experiments here.

-The structure is organized by chapter, with hands-on exercises that have helped reinforce concepts like variables, control flow, data structures, functions, file handling, testing, APIs, and basic data visualization.
+The structure is organized by chapter, with hands-on exercises that reinforce concepts like variables, control flow, data structures, functions, file handling, testing, APIs, and basic data visualization.

 ---